Welcome to Bitmap2LCD !

 Fig 9 )

-Your hexadecimal file appears in the Text editor, formatted according to the defined configuration settings. (fig 10)
+Your hexadecimal file is in the Text editor in the format defined in the configuration settings. (fig 10)

 Fig 10) Bitmap has been converted to the Hexadecimal, decimal or binary file in the text editor.